 The National Defence League published a monthly propaganda periodical known as “The Call” which was distributed free of charge to all federal politicians.
 It had a discernible effect, as over the ensuing years Australia’s military capacity, particularly its naval strength, increased quite considerably.
 In addition, conscription of sorts was introduced in 1907.
 This involved all able-bodied men aged between eighteen and twenty undertaking two to three weeks of compulsory annual training in various military arts.
 Had Prime Minister Alfred Deakin, appointed after the elections of July 1905, been more supportive of the idea, conscription might both have been brought in earlier, and involved longer periods of compulsory activity.

 To the average Australian, however, particularly in the southern states, the rights and wrongs of conscription were of only peripheral interest, with the activities that garnered most attention taking place every Saturday afternoon between April and early October on the football field.
 The game by now was really flourishing.
-In the VFL, for instance, home and away matches attracted a record average attendance of 88,000, almost 15,000 more than in 1904.
+In the VFL, for instance, the four weekly home and away matches attracted a record average attendance of 88,000, almost 15,000 more than in 1904.
 Football was also undergoing noteworthy growth in Tasmania, with the Hobart-based Southern Tasmanian Football Association now comprising a record seven clubs: North Hobart, Argyle, Standfast, Glenorchy, Sandy Bay, South Hobart and Newtown.
-North Hobart won the flag, but was beaten by northern premier North Launceston for the state title, emphasising that standards were improving all over the state.
+North Hobart won the flag, but was beaten by northern premier North Launceston for the unofficial state title, emphasising that standards were improving all over the state.